 You will want to use the OMNIBUSF4SD firmware when you update the DarkMax:

-When setting up the DarkMax, make absolutely sure you set the “Yaw” of the sensor alignment to 90 degrees.
+When setting up the DarkMax, make absolutely sure you set the “Yaw” of the sensor alignment to the value you recorded in the first step.
 Failing to do this will cause your quadcopter to do the chicken dance the first time you arm it.

 Make sure you turn on the DYNAMIC_FILTER feature of Betaflight 3.2 – this is the best feature in the update and should be on by default, in our opinion: